joaomdmoura/machinery/README.md

 ### `Machinery.transition_to/2`
 It takes two arguments:

-- struct: The struct you want to transit to another state
+- `struct`: The struct you want to transit to another state
-- next_event: An atom representing the next state you want the struct to transition to
+- `next_event`: An atom representing the next state you want the struct to transition to

 ```elixir
 Machinery.transition_to(your_struct, :next_state)